 Consider Changing Your Tires

-If your car is fitted with low profile tires, consider replacing them with thicker sidewalls as it helps absorb bumps better ultimately protecting your spine.
+If your car has low profile tires, consider replacing them with thicker sidewalls.
+Because this helps absorb bumps better, ultimately, protecting your spine.

 Although it’s always a good idea to prepare for long car trips, it’s also a good idea to check with your doctor.
 Depending on the reason for your back pain, he/she might suggest other alternatives to driving.